stefan22/rw2/readme.md

     * it's use for remaining columns
     * col is just how the smallest col classes are now defined in bootstrap 4

-  + offset-1, offset-3  (as with previous versions boostrap)
+- offset-1, offset-3  (just as with previous versions boostrap)

 - ***flex-last***, ****flex-first***
-  + allows you to reposition content - in the same as push and pull (your regular pull and push classes)
+  + allows you to reposition content - in the same as with push and pull (same old pull and push classes)

 ```
   ex: